What Is a Router? Router Definition and Functions

 A router connects multiple networks together by routing data packets between them.
 They receive incoming data packets.
 Essentially, they serve as a dispatcher to choose the best route for your information and data packets to take.

 Once it receives data, the router analyzes the data's header to determine where the information should go.
-It uses routing tables and other tools, like network address translation, to manage devices and networks simultaneously.
+It uses routing tables and other tools, like network address translation, to manage computing machines and networks simultaneously.

 Understanding routing tables and routing protocols